I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntddk/nf-ntddk-ioreadpartitiontable.md

 <p>The algorithm used by this routine is determined by the Boolean value <i>ReturnRecognizedPartitions</i>:</p>

-<p>Read each partition table and, for each valid and recognized partition found, fill in an element in an array of <a href="https://msdn.microsoft.com/library/windows/hardware/ff563751">PARTITION_INFORMATION</a> entries.
-The array of partition information entries is pointed to by the <b>PartitionEntry</b> member of a <a href="https://msdn.microsoft.com/library/windows/hardware/ff552659">DRIVE_LAYOUT_INFORMATION</a> structure.
-The DRIVE_LAYOUT_INFORMATION structure is found at the location pointed to by <i>PartitionBuffer</i>.
-Extended partitions are located in order to find other partition tables, but no entries are built for them.</p>

-<p>Read each partition table and, for each and every entry, fill in a partition information entry.
-Extended partitions are located to find each partition on the disk; entries are built for these as well.</p>

-<p><b>IoReadPartitionTable</b> must only be used by disk drivers.
-Other drivers should use the <a href="https://msdn.microsoft.com/library/windows/hardware/ff560361">IOCTL_DISK_GET_DRIVE_LAYOUT</a> disk I/O request instead.</p>

-<p>Disk device drivers call this routine during driver initialization.</p>

-<p>It is the responsibility of the caller to deallocate the <i>PartitionBuffer</i> that was allocated by this routine with <b>ExFreePool</b>.</p>

-<p>The algorithm used by this routine is determined by the Boolean value <i>ReturnRecognizedPartitions</i>:</p>

-<p>Read each partition table and, for each valid and recognized partition found, fill in an element in an array of <a href="https://msdn.microsoft.com/library/windows/hardware/ff563751">PARTITION_INFORMATION</a> entries.
-The array of partition information entries is pointed to by the <b>PartitionEntry</b> member of a <a href="https://msdn.microsoft.com/library/windows/hardware/ff552659">DRIVE_LAYOUT_INFORMATION</a> structure.
+<p>Read each partition table and, for each valid and recognized partition found, fill in an element in an array of <a href="..\ntdddisk\ns-ntdddisk--partition-information.md">PARTITION_INFORMATION</a> entries.
+The array of partition information entries is pointed to by the <b>PartitionEntry</b> member of a <a href="..\ntdddisk\ns-ntdddisk--drive-layout-information.md">DRIVE_LAYOUT_INFORMATION</a> structure.
 The DRIVE_LAYOUT_INFORMATION structure is found at the location pointed to by <i>PartitionBuffer</i>.
 Extended partitions are located in order to find other partition tables, but no entries are built for them.</p>

 <p>Read each partition table and, for each and every entry, fill in a partition information entry.
 Extended partitions are located to find each partition on the disk; entries are built for these as well.</p>